BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-EVALUTE.md

 **That is it!**

-**NOTE:**  To use different default SA- test case, remove the symbilic link (rm TEST/sample.sh/SA-setup.sh) and copy SA-setup.sh into the directory (cp -p hooks/EXAMPLES/SA-setup.sh TEST/sample.sh/).
-Now you can edit SA-setup.sh with the test case needed for the command.
-Once finished use git add and git commit to track TEST/sample.sh/SA-setup.sh changes.
+**NOTE:**  To use a different SA- test case other than the default test cases, remove the symbilic link (rm TEST/sample.sh/SA-setup.sh) and copy SA-setup.sh into the directory (cp -p hooks/EXAMPLES/SA-setup.sh TEST/sample.sh/).
+Edit SA-setup.sh with custom test cases needed for a command.
+Place the custom test cases in the same directory as the edited SA-setup.sh.
+Once finished use git add and git commit to have the test case changes tracked (TEST/sample.sh/SA-setup.sh).

-git-TEST-commit-automation runs when "git commit -m 'message' <filename>" is executed.
-Post-commit searches in the same directory for a TEST/\<filename>/ directory.
-If found post-commit runs TEST/\<filename>/SA-setup.sh and/or TEST/\<filename>/FVT-setup.sh then searches for files beginning with SA- of FVT- and runs them.

 #### [Back to README](https://github.com/BradleyA/git-TEST-commit-automation/tree/master/hooks#installevaluate-git-test-commit-automation-solution)